5brian/quandary-nvim/README.md

 # Quandary Language Support for Neovim

-A Neovim plugin that provides language support for [Quandary](https://github.com/mdbond/Quandary-Public), including syntax highlighting.
+A Neovim plugin that provides language support for [Quandary](https://github.com/mdbond/Quandary-Public).

 ## Features